 For the graphimetry task, participants are given a bar-code labelled sheet of paper with an imprint of the spiral to be traced displayed in light blue (Figure 20).
 Participants are instructed to trace the spiral as accurately as possible, using a black ball-point pen, without lifting the pen off of the paper.
 Each spiral is traced once with each hand.
 Instructions are given both verbally and by examiner demonstration.
 Tracings are completed at each annual study visit, and are timed by stopwatch.
-In addition, participants are asked to complete tracings at home at fixed intervals (immediately after the visit daily for 5 days, and then monthly beginning one month after the study visit (month 2) until month 11.
+In addition, at baseline participants are asked to complete tracings at home at fixed intervals (immediately after the visit daily for 5 days, and then monthly beginning one month after the study visit (month 2) until month 11.
 In total there are 16 at home repeats of the task during each six month interval, and one instance per year during the study visit.
-Sampled forms are then sent to the evaluation centre; participants are given a new set of forms, and asked to repeat the same intervals as above.
-Scoring of graphimetry task performance is accomplished by digitising the forms using a scanner, and then transferring the electronic data Peter Kraus's laboratory in Bochum, where customized automated software is used by an study independent ITspecialist for data analysis (Figure 21).
+Sampled forms are then sent to the evaluation centre.
+Scoring of graphimetry task performance is accomplished by digitising the forms using a scanner, and then transferring the electronic data Peter Kraus's laboratory in Bochum, where customized automated software is used by an study independent IT-specialist for data analysis.